AntoineZen/DFS/background.rst

 MTBF calculator
 ---------------

-The "MTBF calculator by ALD" can be used to compute reliabliy data (FIT and MTBF) for all major component types and according an variety of norms.
-The :numref:`mtbf_calc_mw` show the program main windows where the component type, the norm, the mission profile and the ambiant temperature can be selected.
+The "MTBF calculator by ALD" can be used to compute reliably data (FIT and MTBF) for all major component types and according an variety of norms.
+The :numref:`mtbf_calc_mw` show the program main windows where the component type, the norm, the mission profile and the ambient temperature can be selected.

 .. _mtbf_calc_mw:
 .. figure:: img/VirtualBox_Windows_XP_2_09_12_2016_10_19_01.png